natural-script/core/CONTRIBUTING.md

 ## Communication channels

 Contributors can join Jste chat room for contributors on Gitter at: https://gitter.im/Project-Jste/Contributors to stay up to date and work on Project Jste together in an easy way.
+You can also contact us directly through our email at: [project-jste@outlook.com](mailto:project-jste@outlook.com) or by sending us on our official page on Facebook at: [https://www.facebook.com/ProjectJste](https://www.facebook.com/ProjectJste).